blueskythlikesclouds/DivaModLoader/README.md

     1. Right click the game on Steam.
     2. Select Properties -> Launch Options.
     3. Enter `WINEDLLOVERRIDES='dinput8.dll=n,b' %command%` as the command.
+* MacOS users (using Apple's Game Port Toolkit) additionaly need to do the following:
+    1. open winecfg of your game prefix you created (in terminal write gameportingtoolkit ~/change-to-your-prefix-name winecfg)
+    2. Go to Libraries
+    3. Open the dropdown menu under "New override for library", choose from the list dinput8.dll and press Add
+    4. Make sure it says dinput8(native, builtin), if not press the Edit button and select Native and Builtin.
+    5. Close winecfg, start steam with your wine prefix and launch the game without any launch options The game might crash at the start menu, just relaunch the game until it works

 ## Features